Meet the team

 Dr. Jana Ramon started her bachelor in Pharmaceutical Sciences in 2013.
 She subsequently obtained her master’s degree in Drug Development in 2018 with Summa cum Laude.
 In October 2018, Jana Ramon started her PhD in the Laboratory of General Biochemistry and Physical Pharmacy.
 In the same year, she obtained a PhD fellowship of the Research Foundation-Flanders (FWO aspirant).
 In February 2023, she obtained her PhD in Pharmaceutical Sciences and is currently working as a postdoctoral fellow in the same lab.

-Ph.D. reaserchers
+Ph.D. researchers

 Chloë De Clercq